Big Bang Singularity Resolution In Quantum Cosmology: Introduction

 A further value of our analysis comes from exploration of secondary, \textit{indicative conditions}.
-Such conditions will prove of considerable diagnostic value due to the calculation complexity of establishing the full set of constitute conditions.
+Such conditions will prove of considerable diagnostic value due to the calculation complexity of establishing the full set of constitutive conditions.
 In this sense our analysis can be expected to be of specific heuristic value to researchers in quantum cosmology.
-We will categorises as an indicative sufficient condition for global singularity resolution the failure of the expectation value to reach zero for observables that are classical zero in the singular regime \cite{lund:1973,gotay:1980,gotay:1983}.
-On a formally related basis, we will endorse as a necessary and sufficient indicative condition for both global and local singularity resolution the existence of self-adjoint `slow' clocks \cite{gotay:1983,gielen:2022}.
-Finally, we will also endorse the vanishing of the wavefunction on three-geometries of zero volume as a plausible sufficient indicative condition for global singularity resolution.
+We will categorize as an indicative sufficient condition for global dynamics singularity resolution the failure of the expectation value to reach zero for observables that are classicaly zero in the singular regime \cite{lund:1973,gotay:1980,gotay:1983}.
+On a formally related basis, we will endorse as a necessary and sufficient indicative condition for both global dynamics and local curvature singularity resolution the existence of self-adjoint `slow' clocks \cite{gotay:1983,gielen:2022}.
+Finally, we will also endorse the vanishing of the wavefunction on three-geometries of zero volume as a plausible sufficient indicative condition for global dynamics singularity resolution.

 The framework described is both tentative and limited in range of application.
-It is hoped, however, that various aspects of our analysis will be extendable to a more general analysis of quantum singularity resolution including, in particular, black holes curvature singularities and the more general class of physically realistic models with cosmological singularities.
+It is hoped, however, that various aspects of our analysis will be extendible to a more general analysis of quantum singularity resolution including, in particular, black hole curvature singularities and the more general class of physically realistic models with cosmological singularities.
 Such more general analysis of singularity resolution is left for future work.